Diy Suncatchers Glue

 Once You’ve Squeezed Enough Glue To Cover Ab.

-Place your lid (top side facing up) on the scrap paper.
+If you want to copy it, you can place a piece of parchment paper on your computer screen and trace the symbol carefully.
 You will be tempted to unscrew the glue lid and pour it on and this is fine, but a thinner layer of glue will dry faster.
-Then print it or copy it.
+Gather your supplies and materials.